Premier Volleyball League draft: Draft contract

 Drafted players must obtain qualifying offers from their respective teams within 15 calendar days.
 First-round picks must be offered a minimum three-year contract.
 Applicants drafted in the second and later rounds require a minimum one-year contract.

 Undrafted players signed by teams must receive at least a one-conference contract.

 Order

-In the first round of the draft pick, a draft lottery is used for the four worst-performing teams of the recent conference, followed by the reversed order of the teams' final rankings within each previous conference for the remaining eight teams.
-For the second and subsequent rounds, the reversed final rankings of the recent conference was the sole basis of the drafting order, with the last-placed team picking first.
+In determining the draft order, the weighted cumulative ranking of each team is calculated based on their standings from each conference held since the previous draft, with the All-Filipino Conference having the most weight in the calculation.
+In the first round, the first four picks are determined by lottery, while the remaining teams go in ascending order (lowest to highest) of their cumulative rankings.
+For the second round onwards, all teams pick in ascending order.
+Any ties are broken by a separate lottery.

+The draft can go for as many rounds as needed, but starting from the second round, teams can pass their selection.
+Doing so ends the team's draft and cannot select in the succeeding rounds.

 Draft lottery

-This system was used on the four worst-performing teams.
-It is used to prevent teams from deliberately tanking their performances in future conferences, by not automatically awarding the top pick to the lowest-ranked team using the reversed rankings.
+A draft lottery is held for the four teams with the worst cumulative rankings to prevent teams from deliberately tanking in an attempt to earn the first pick.
 The probability of the teams' chances of getting the first overall pick are as follows: